 Little Jyan and her family previously received a ShelterKit tailored to their exact needs, so that they could strengthen their shelter to withstand the harsh extremes of the Iraqi climate.

-It's not easy reaching the most vulnerable people caught up in brutal conflict, but we do it with the help of our amazing partners.
+It's not easy reaching vulnerable people caught up in brutal conflict, but we do it with the help of our amazing partners.

 Read the eyewitness account of Marwa, a young woman from Mosul.
 After living under Islamic State rule, and seeing their cruelty first-hand, she decided to become an aid worker.